 What furniture comes standard in a room?

 One bed (36"X80" mattress), one desk, one desk chair, one or two dressers, and a microfridge (or refrigerator and microwave for the larger unit types).
 Some room types have additional room furnishings and those can be found on the Student Living webpage.

 What items can I bring with me and what items should I leave at home?

 Please check out our MU Room Essentials Checklist which outlines everything you may need in your room, as well as those items you should leave at home.

 A mailbox key will be issued to you upon checking into the residence halls, with mailboxes being located near the front desk of the building where you reside.
 If you receive a package, it will be delivered to the Campus Post Office located in Pinecrest and you will receive an e-mail notification at your Mansfield e-mail address.
 Any questions relating to campus mail should be directed to the Campus Mail Services.

 What if I get locked out of my room?

 First, check at the front desk in your building to see if someone can assist you in getting back into your room.
 If no one is available, check to see if there are any other staff members available who can assist you - their information (by floor) can be found on every floor and at the front desk.

 What do I do if I lose my key(s)?

-If you lose either of your keys, contact the Graduate Assistant (GA) of your building immediately.
+If you lose either of your keys, contact the Head Resident Assistant of your building immediately.
 They will put a lock change request into the Locksmith, who will then change the lock and create new keys.
 There is a charge for the lock change depending on the room type.